aamersadiq/aamersadiq.github.io/_posts/2025-10-06-Coding With AI Agents How I Built More, Faster, and Better.markdown

 <ol>
   <li>
     <h5>Provide context up front</h5>
     I now begin every project with a system prompt that sets the stage.
-It explains what the project is, the best practices I want followed, the languages and frameworks I’m using, and any constraints or non‑negotiables.
+It explains what the project is, the best practices I want followed, the languages and frameworks I’m using, and any constraints or non negotiables.
 Being explicit here prevents the AI from filling in gaps with its own assumptions.
   </li>
   <li>
     <h5>Decompose tasks</h5>